decentralized-identity/trustdidweb-v03/spec/specification.md

 publish it as defined in the [Publishing a Parallel `did:web` DID](#publishing-a-parallel-didweb-did) section of this specification.

+A controller may use the `move` [[ref: DID log entry]] [[ref: parameter]] to change the DID string.
+That effectively creates a new DID, but a DID that retains the [[ref: SCID]] and verifiable history of the original DID.
+A [[ref:
+DID Controller]] may do that when forced (for example, loss of domain name) or by choice (moving from a DID hosting provider to another) without losing the history and reputation of the DID.
+See the [Moving a DID](#moving-a-did) section of the Implementers Guide for a discussion of moving a `did:tdw` DID.

 #### Deactivate (Revoke)

 To deactivate the DID, the [[ref: DID Controller]] **SHOULD** add to the [[ref: